Portuguese conquest of Hormuz: Portuguese conquest of Oman

+In the early 16th century, the coastal cities of Oman were a dependency of the Kingdom of Hormuz, ruled by governors.
+On 22 August 1507, the squadron of Albuquerque reached Qalhat, a city the Portuguese estimated as roughly the size of Santarém in Portugal.
+It was an important port that exported large quantities of horses and dates to India.
+Its governor had heard of the capture of Socotra, so he preferred to negotiate and exchange hostages and offer provisions, mostly bales of dates.

-On August 22, 1507, the squadron of Albuquerque reached Qalhat, whose governor preferred to deliver fruits and exchange hostages with the Portuguese.
-Qurayyat further north however, erected stockades and attempted to resist, but the town was assaulted and sacked.
+As the loading of provisions was made at night, only when the fleet was underway again did the Portuguese realize that most of the dates were rotten.
+Qurayyat further north erected stockades and attempted to resist, but the town was assaulted and sacked.
 Muscat was then governed by a eunuch and former slave of the king of Hormuz, who surrendered to Albuquerque, but the garrison overruled his decision, for which the town was likewise sacked.

 Sohar was then the only town in Oman protected by a small fort, but it promptly capitulated at the sight of the Portuguese.
-The town was spared, gifts were exchanged, and in return for a pledge of vassalage, its governor was entrusted with a Portuguese flag to hoist, and allowed keep the annual tribute for himself and his troops ahead of the fort.
+The town was spared, gifts were exchanged, and in return for a pledge of vassalage, its governor was entrusted with a Portuguese flag to hoist, and allowed to keep the annual tribute that he already paid to the king of Hormuz for himself and his troops ahead of the fort.
+The governor offered a signed document declaring the towns allegiance and the terms of surrender.
+Albuquerque personally offered the governor a scarlet cloak and a silver basin, while the other captains offered diverse gifts.

-Finally, Khor Fakkan also attempted to resist, but it was sacked.
-At Khor Fakkan, the Portuguese captured one of the three governors of the town - an elder who seemed so distinguished that he was brought before Albuquerque.
-Speaking courteous words, he claimed the Portuguese seemed "not inferior to the army of Alexander the Great".
-When questioned how he knew of Alexander, the man offered Albuquerque a crimson book written in Farsi of the life of Alexander.
-Most likely, this was the famous Eskandar Nameh written by Nizami Ganjavi, which Albuquerque "prized above anything else".
-Thus, the Portuguese conquered Oman.
+Khor Fakkan was sighted on the 22nd of September, but it was also sacked.
+At Khor Fakkan, the Portuguese captured an elder who seemed so distinguished that he was brought before Albuquerque.
+Speaking courteous words, he claimed to Albuquerque that his army "seemed to him to exceed that of Alexander".
+When questioned how he knew of Alexander, the man offered Albuquerque a crimson book written in Persian of the life of Alexander.
+Most likely, this was the famous Eskandar Nameh written by Nizami Ganjavi.
+Albuquerque "prized it more than anything else".